timtadh/hackthology/hackthology/content/blog/lexmachine.md

 #### Defining the Tokens

 Next, I create global variables and initialize them.
-The contain the literal tokens, the keywords, the token names, and a mapping from the names of the tokens to their type ids.
+They contain the literal tokens, the keywords, the token names, and a mapping from the names of the tokens to their type ids.
 Finally, there is a variable `Lexer *lex.Lexer` which will hold our `Lexer` object once constructed.